 William El Kaim, Lead Architect at Carlson Wagonlit, provides a rare glimpse at all the choices, and the rationale behind them, he and his colleagues have made while building their organization's Service Oriented Architecture.
 How does your SOA compare?
 What will be the major evolutions in the next few years?
 How will the Cloud impact current SOAs?

 Many approaches to object oriented modeling tend not to scale well when the applications grow in size and complexity.
 Context Mapping technique can be used to manage the complexity in large software development projects.
 In this article, author Alberto Brandolini discusses the many sides of bounded contexts and how to use them to build a context map to support key decisions in a software project.

-In this article, Jean-Jacques Dubray questions the belief that code and models are two separate worlds.
-He presents a unified view of Model Driven Engineering, Architecture and Programming models.
-In particular, he introduces a novel approach to specify execution element semantics in DSLs.
+Jean-Jacques presents a unified view of Model Driven Engineering, Architecture and Programming models.
+He introduces a new approach to specify the execution elements semantics of DSLs.
+6

 Sven Efftinge, Peter Friese, and Jan Köhnlein pass on Model-driven software development best practices they have learned after years of increasing success applying MDD.
 6

 In this article, Srini Penchikala discusses Domain Driven Design from a practical stand-point.
 The article looks at architectural guidelines and best practices that can be used in a DDD project.
 53